Shirley Jones Pays Tribute To Her Late Stepson And ‘Partridge Family’ Co-Star David Cassidy

 — Shaun Cassidy (@shaunpcassidy) November 22, 2017

 Shirley Jones and David Cassidy didn’t purposely land on The Partridge Family together.
 Cassidy, who had an impressive resume of acting spots on shows like Bonanza, The Mod Squad, and Marcus Welby M.D., was surprised to find that Shirley was playing the matriarch on the TV pilot he had signed on to.
-The two became even closer during the run of the show—and we the only two real singers in the fictional TV band— although Jones divorced David’s father towards the end of The Patridge Family’s four-season run.
+The two became even closer during the run of the show — and were the only two real singers in the fictional TV band — although Jones divorced David’s father towards the end of The Partridge Family‘s four-season run.

 This isn’t the first time Shirley Jones has had to say goodbye to one of her TV children.
-In 2015, Suzanne Crough who played youngest Partridge sibling Tracy, passed away suddenly at age 52.
+In 2015, Suzanne Crough, who played youngest Partridge sibling Tracy, passed away suddenly at age 52.
 At the time, Jones told The Wrap that she was devastated by the loss of her “sweet TV baby.”

 “Suzanne Crough … my sweet TV baby for 5 years … only 52 …never a sick day … two adorable children … a devoted husband …everything to live for … just fell asleep at the dining room table and left us forever,” Jones told The Wrap.
 “Dear God take care of my baby.”